kshitijl/attiny-programmer/README.md

 One final problem, which was that I had to tell the Arduino 1Mhz internal clock rather than 8Mhz.
 I suppose it's "burn bootloader"'s job to set fuses that tell the ATtiny which clock to use.
 Let's try that.

+## Detailed steps to getting blink working on an ATTiny85

+This is using the Arduino as ISP with my ATtiny shield v2.

+1. Plug shield in.
+On one side pins go into Reset thru GND.
+On the other side pins go from 9 thru GND.

+2. Switch should be in position AWAY from capacitor.

+3. Use Arduino IDE to upload the ArduinoISP sketch, selecting Board = Arduino/Genuino Uno and Programmer = AVR ISP.

+4. Move switch to other position (TOWARDS capacitor).

+5. Run
+	 avrdude -p attiny85 -c arduino -P /dev/cu.usbmodem1411 -b 19200 -U flash:w:blink-attiny85.hex

+6. Pull ATtiny85 out and put it on the breadboard.
+On the shield, GND and 5v are exposed.
+The pin closer to the capacitor is GND.

+7. Led +ve side (long side, with resistor) goes in Pin 2, Led -ve side (short side) goes on Pin 4 which is GND.
+5v goes to Pin 8.